docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Although a script can explicitly set size before the layout manager is invoked to establish an element size other than the preferredSize or the default size, this is not recommended.
 Defined as [bounds.width, bounds.height].
-Setting an element’s size changes its bounds property, and vice-versa.
+Setting an element's size changes its bounds property, and vice-versa.

 stepdelta